Bira/octopus-carnival/_drafts/wir-mm3-4e-cloaker.md

 Since this is a grab, escaping requires an Athletic test against the cloaker's Fortitude (24) or Acrobatics against its Reflex (23).
-I guess explicit escape DCs are a Monste Vault innovation.
+I guess explicit escape DCs are a Monster Vault innovation.

 As a minor action, the cloaker ambusher can use **Shadow Shift** to gain concealment for a turn.
 If it was already concealed by the environment, it gains